doc-ai/net-runner-ios/README.md

 <a name="basic-usage"></a>
 ## Basic Usage

 Net Runner ships with four MobileNet models for image classification.
-The application launches with a MobileNet V2 model selected and the back facing camera feeding image data into it.
+The application launches with a MobileNet V2 model and the back facing camera feeding image data into it.
 The model can classify 1000 objects, and Net Runner shows the top five classifications with a probability over 0.1.

 Net Runner measures the model's latency and continuously outputs an average value.
 On an iPhone X the average latency of the MobileNet V2 model should be ~40ms.